 Freshman will start working closely with the Undergraduate Academic Advisors at their summer orientation on campus.
 During orientation, the Undergraduate Academic Advisors will help you determine your first-year fall schedule and register at orientation.
 The Undergraduate Academic Advisors will contact you following orientation if any schedule adjustments are needed.

 As a First-year student, you need to meet with your Undergraduate Academic Advisor prior to registering in November and in April.
-Freshman whose last name begins with A-H should contact Carmalita Kemayo, (217) 206-8349.
-Freshman whose last name begins with I-Q please contact Tarah Sweeting-Trotter (217) 206-8469.
-Freshman whose last name begins with R-Z should contact Mae Marie Noll, (217) 206-7473.
-The Undergraduate Academic Advising Center is located in Brookens Library 472.
+Contact the Office of Advising Services, Information, and Support at (217) 206-7471, located in Brookens Library 472 to schedule a visit.
 A hold will be placed on first-year students, and you will be unable to register in November and April until you have met with your Undergraduate Academic Advisor.

 The Undergraduate Academic Advisors also work with transfer students who have general education deficiencies and are undeclared majors.
 They are available to assist those students in designing course schedules and exploring major options.